- vegan dark chocolate

 - white vegan chocolate

-How do I recognize vegan chocolate?
+How can I recognize vegan Chocolate?

-"May contain traces of ... ".
+"May contain traces of ... contain."

-Vegan chocolate and numerous other vegan temptations
+Vegan Chocolate and numerous other vegan temptations

 Vegan living people pay more conscious attention to their diet, yet they like to snack just as much as others.
 Here with us, you will not only find what you are looking for, but also have the freedom of choice due to the wide range of products on offer.
 Among other things, we offer you vegan Organic-Chocolate like the "Raspberry Nib Crunch" from Taza, but also vegan spreads.
 Start the day with the "Peacetazie" spread from the Hamburg-based company Brandgut.
 For special moments, we recommend always having the award-winning creamy champagne truffles from the Booja Booja Company on hand in the fridge, as they have a shelf life of up to four weeks from the factory.
 Fortunately, everyone can partake of these vegan confections and order them here at Chocolats-de-luxe.com!

 Discover in the versatile assortment of Chocolats-de-luxe.com vegan Chocolate and other vegan delicacies to indulge and enjoy!